 Youth membership to be considered in all Working Groups, Task Forces, and Subcommittees, as well as other EAAFP planning efforts and activities.

-The creation of a Youth Task Force, which crosscuts all Working Groups and Task Forces, with the goal of developing recommendations of durable actions to mainstream youth into EAAFP, reaching youth within the flyway to raise awareness and spur conservation of waterbirds and their habitat, interaction and exchange of ideas with related youth groups (Ramsar, CBD, ASEAN, other flyways, etc.), incorporation of emerging technologies into EAAFP activities, and finding synergies across the Partnership, in order to implement the mission of the EAAFP and the actions of the Strategic Plan.
+The creation of a Youth Task Force, which crosscuts all Working Groups and Task Forces, with the goal of developing recommendations of actions to mainstream youth into EAAFP, reaching youth within the flyway to raise awareness and spur conservation of waterbirds and their habitat, interaction and exchange of ideas with related youth groups (Ramsar, CBD, ASEAN, other flyways, etc.), incorporation of emerging technologies into EAAFP activities, and finding synergies across the Partnership, in order to implement the mission of the EAAFP and the actions of the Strategic Plan.
+The terms of reference for the Youth Task Force are provided in Annex 2.

 The establishment of Youth Task Force will be supported and advised by the CEPA Working Group until MOP 12.
 Advisors from the Secretariat and other Working Groups, Task Forces, and Subcommittees are encouraged to support the Youth Task Force.

-National partners should identify one or two young people per country for participation in the Youth Task Force and potentially in Working Groups and Task Forces.
+National partners are encouraged to identify one or two young people per country for participation in the Youth Task Force and potentially in Working Groups and Task Forces.

 Flyway Network Sites are encouraged to engage young people locally and through Sister Sites using CEPA, and to provide internships, mentorship, and employment for young people in their activities.